swamphobbit22/exhibition-website/README.md

 When the users performs a search and returns the items either in a grid or list, they can click on the image (or image and description in list view), and this will open a details page.

-the details page contains a bit more information about the item and includes:
+The details page contains a more information about the item and includes:
 - Title
 - Name of artist
 - Date